scaleway/scaleway-csi/README.md

 Here is a list of functionality implemented by the Scaleway CSI driver.

+#### Block device resizing

+The Scaleway CSI driver implements the resize feature ([example for Kubernetes](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/)).
+It allows an online resize (without the need to detach the block device).
+However resizing can only be done upwards, decreasing a volume's size is not supported.

 #### Raw Block Volume

 [Raw Block Volumes](https://kubernetes.io/blog/2019/03/07/raw-block-volume-support-to-beta/) allows the block volume to be exposed directly to the container as a block device, instead of a mounted filesystem.
 To enable it, the `volumeMode` needs to be set to `Block`.
 For instance, here is a PVC in raw block volume mode: